Winter Furnace Maintenance Checklist for Portland Homes

 Ice Storm & Power Outage Preparation

-The 2024 ice storm reminded Portland homeowners how quickly furnaces can fail when vents clog or power drops.
-Use these strategies to stay ready for the next event.
+The 2024 ice storm was a harsh reminder — furnaces fail fast when vents ice over or the power goes out.
+These strategies keep you ready for the next one.

 Clear Vent Terminations After Freezing Rain